 Additional Types of Die Casting

-There are two main types of casting and the type used depends on the qualities of the metal being cast and the expected use of the part.
+There are two primary methods of casting, each chosen based on the properties of the metal and the intended function of the finished piece.

-1. Hot chamber machines are used for alloys with low melting temperatures which do not dissolve when heated, such as zinc.
+- Hot chamber machines are ideal for working with alloys that have low melting points and do not disintegrate under heat, such as zinc.

-2. Cold chamber machines are used for alloys with high melting temperatures, such as aluminum alloys.
+- Cold chamber machines are utilized for alloys that require high melting temperatures, like aluminum alloys.

-In both processes, the mold is covered with a lubricant to ensure easy removal.
-The mold is first filled in the casting chamber of the die casting machine, where pressure is exerted and is applied by a piston.
-The differences in the two casting types lie in the structure of the casting chamber.
+In both methods, a lubricant is applied to the mold for easy removal.
+Initially, the mold is filled within the casting chamber of the die casting machine, where a piston exerts pressure.
+The key differences between the two casting types stem from the structure of the casting chamber.

-For the hot chamber casting machine, the casting chamber is in constant contact with the molten alloy.
-Having been forced through a valve into a cast, pressure is applied at high speeds into the die casting mold using a piston.
-However, for the cold chamber die casting machine, the casting set is located outside the molten alloy.
-To manufacture a component, the mold is pushed to the casting chamber, where similar to the hot chamber casting machine, the pressure is exerted into the die casting mold.
+In a hot chamber casting machine, the casting chamber remains in constant contact with the molten alloy.
+The alloy is forced through a valve into a cast, where a piston applies high-speed pressure into the die casting mold.
+Conversely, in a cold chamber die casting machine, the casting set is positioned outside the molten alloy.
+To produce a component, the mold is pushed to the casting chamber, and pressure is exerted into the die casting mold, similar to the process in the hot chamber casting machine.

 Properties of Aluminum Sand Casting